vetty88/Burger-App/README.md

 See the open issues for a list of proposed features (and known issues).
 Testing completed and any known issues include the following:
  Tested in VS Code and integrated terminal.
 Tested on google chrome for layout and functionality.
 Launched to Heroku, connection works.
 Databse created and tested in MySQL for local feature and Heroku version.

- Current issues as at 11/08 - to be rectified:
- * Heroku launch version not fully working
- * HTML app not dynamically updating (requires refresh)
- * To add video once dynamically updating and Heroku version works.

 ## License

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)